-I am an assistant professor of history and co-director of the Center for Public History at the University of West Georgia.
+I am an assistant professor of history at the University of Alabama.
 This site showcases recent public history work, offers examples of syllabi, and gives a snapshot of current research.

 I practice, study, and teach public history with special interest in museums, digital history, oral history, and community partnerships.
 My research focus is the post-Civil War U.S. South, but public history work moves me through time and across geographical boundaries.
 That work has included exploration of the public historical landscape in Morocco; working with Atlanta-based artists and community members to explore southern narrative; interpreting the history of the University of West Georgia; and creating a digital archive for a historic African-American church.
 I am also one of three members of the independent curatorial collective Selvage.